-Keywords: Economic freedom, Regulation, European Union, Regulatory institutions, Europeanisation of law presented.
+Keywords: Economic freedom, Regulation, European Union, Regulatory institutions, Europeanisation of law

+Introduction.
+Given the limited scope of this article, only selected issues and opinions concerning the development of regulatory activities at EU and Member States (domestic) level will be presented.
 The scientific objective of this article is to define the framework the influence of the UE and domestic market regulators on shaping the content of the civil and legal relations.
 The center of the research is the analysis of the consequences of that phenomenon for the entrepreneurs, as well as the analysis of the measures and methods with which the regulatory bodies influence the economic freedom on the internal market and the examining of the legitimacy of interfering in the aforementioned relations.